SuperNEMO-DBD/Falaise/documentation/flreconstruct/WorkingWithEventRecords.md

 the object to screen.
 You should consult the documentation of the classes extracted to see what you can do with them.
-If an exception is thrown, then we report the error to the standard error stream, and return the `dpp::PROCESS_INVALID` flag.
+If an exception is thrown, then we report the error to the standard error stream, and return the `dpp::base_module::PROCESS_INVALID` flag.
 This will make the pipeline abort any further processing of the event and subsequent events, but other flags are available to handle a range of process errors.